mitre-ace-direct/ace-direct/README.md

 1. **ISSUE**: Consumer web calls are not queueing.
 The acedirect-kurento error log shows a silent error: `'media_server.ace_direct_webrtc_session' doesn't exist`. **SOLUTION**: Run `cd ~/ace-direct; npm run config` to create the media_server tables at the start of a deployment.
 Restart node `pm2 restart all` and try again.
 1. **ISSUE**: Agents do not appear in the management portal.
 SOLUTIN: Make sure the `/etc/asterisk/agents.conf` file has the correct agent names and extensions.
 1. **ISSUE**: Inbound VRS calls are not connecting.
 There is no IVVR shown.
 The call just disconnects. **SOLUTION**: Make sure the call center is open.
 Use the management portal to _open_ the call center.
+1. **ISSUE**: Inbound web calls are connecting, but there is no incoming video on either side. **SOLUTION**: Make sure the STUN and TURN servers are running.
+Make sure the STUN and TURN servers are properly configured in `~/ace-direct/dat/config.json`.

 ---